psteichen/clusil-website/_posts/2021-03-10-wg-bcms-session-18.md

 Agenda:

 * -The benefits of an integrated BCMS
-* -What does integrated means in this context? (automation, communication, maintenance, security, usability,...)
+* -What does integrated mean in this context? (automation, communication, maintenance, security, usability,...)
-* -What maturity level is required when stepping to a integrated BCMS?
+* -What maturity level is required when stepping to an integrated BCMS?
 * -What do you need to pay attention to? (security, vendor lock-in, availability of services, availability of consultants,...)
 * -Look and feel of RealBCP as integrated BCMS